-Please note that the Canadian Food Inspection Agency (CFIA) is a separate employer and is not subject to the Public Service Employment Act and, therefore:
+The Canadian Food Inspection Agency (CFIA) is a separate employer and is not subject to the Public Service Employment Act.

 The CFIA considers applications from individuals who have legal status to work in Canada and does not give preference to Canadian citizens.

 In your application, please identify the legal status which entitles you to work in Canada - Canadian citizenship, permanent resident status or work permit.
 You will be asked to show proof of this status in order to complete the security screening required for employment.
 Failure to provide this information will eliminate your application from further consideration.

 Individuals without Canadian citizenship, permanent resident status or an open or CFIA-specific work permit will only be considered if all other applicants with legal status to work in Canada are determined to be not qualified.

 Performing inspections and engaging in activities related to imports and exports, domestic production and/or movement of various goods under the Plant Health, Seed, & Fertilizer Programs.
 Conducting inspection-related activities such as reviewing standards, regulations and policies; completing reports and issuing government documents; reviewing compliance; communicating compliance-related issues with regulated parties; participating in investigations and providing clarification to consumers, industry, and other government departments and/or agencies on regulations and program policies.

 We offer a bilingual, science-based environment, with excellent benefits, flexible hours, opportunities for advancement, and emphasis on learning and development, and a high level of employee satisfaction.
 Join a workforce that’s as diverse as the people it serves.
 You can find some more great reasons to join us on our website: